Class A Short Season: History

-Before the 2021 season, MLB restructured the minor leagues, discontinuing the use of all historical league names within Minor League Baseball and eliminating Class A Short Season.
+Before the 2021 season, MLB restructured the minor leagues, temporarily discontinuing the use of historical league names within Minor League Baseball and permanently eliminating Class A Short Season.
 This effectively contracted Class A from having three levels to two, with Class A-Advanced and full-season Class A continuing on as "High-A" and "Low-A", respectively.

 Dispersal of Class A Short Season teams

 When the classification was ended before the 2021 season, there were two leagues with a total of 22 active teams.

 Of the 14 active teams in the New York–Penn League: